RaidAndFade/HacktoberChallenges2018/README.md

+*This is part of a series of weekly projects that will be in this repository over the span of hacktoberfest.*
 *this is satire, it's meant to be cute and to see what potential PRs have (both during hacktoberfest and otherwise)*

+# Hacktoberfest2018 ~ Week 1 Challenge.

-# Friends-List (Hacktoberfest 2018 project)
+# Friends-List
 Welcome!
 I need some help making my website, I'm writing a list of all my friends!

 # You have friends...?
 Believe it or not... **No!**